tuturto/pyherc/README.md

 Intro
 =====
 Herculeum is a dungeon adventuring game in a spirit of Rogue and Nethack.
-Player assumes the role of adventurer who has made perilous journey through jungles of Thynian and finally reached ruins of Herculeum.
-His tasks is to descent into deep caverns found underneath of the ruins and gather as much loot as possible before returning back to the surface.
-Rumours are that there is an ancient artifact hidden somewhere in the ruins and the adventurer wishes to posses it.
+Player assumes the role of an adventurer whose people have been trapped inside of the labyrinth under city of Herculeum.
+The adventurer has been preparing for the escape for a long time and now it is finally time to start the journey.

 System Requirements
 ===================